Consumer perspectives of mental health care

 Suitably trained residential mental health care staff may include:

-• individuals with tertiary qualifications in medicine, social work, psychology, occupational therapy, counselling, nursing or social sciences; and
+• individuals with tertiary qualifications in medicine, social work, psychology, occupational therapy, counselling, nursing or social sciences

 • individuals with experience in mental health or disability relevant to providing mental health consumers with appropriate services.